HeloisaBalzaretti/IslandTrader/README.md

    To start IslandTrader with a command line interface run:

      java -cp bin src.islandtrader.Main cmd
+4-You may experience some of the fonts in labels are not showing properly, I did not enforce display configs in the project.

 Ensure Java 14 is installed on the machine
 Open the zip folder in a terminal window